Learning Centre

 Don't hyperlink a URL

 Screen readers will read aloud every single character in the URL address, so using the example above, this can take a long time and in many instances won't provide a clear description of where the hyperlink will take the visitor.
 Even if you have a friendly URL (such as the one above), it is not an accessible way to guide your user.
-Instead, choose text that describes where you want them to go, e.g. Visit the GHD Digital Resource Centre for more information.
+Instead, choose text that describes where you want them to go, e.g. Visit the GHD Digital Learning Centre for more information.

 Test your links